West Harlem Art Fund: History

 In 2009, the West Harlem Art Fund made a decision to further explore the concept of "pop-up" installations.
-The organization collaborated with Transportation Alternative for NYC Park(ING) Day and produced multiple installations in different areas of the city.
+The organization collaborated with Transportation Alternatives for NYC Park(ING) Day and produced multiple installations in different areas of the city.
 Furthermore, the West Harlem Art Fund formed a partnership with the Humanities & Art Division at The City College of New York to co-sponsor public art installations on an annual basis at St. Nicholas Park, a historically significant location, starting in 2010.

 In 2010, the West Harlem Art Fund, Inc. partnered with the MFA program at the City College of New York, the City University of New York to present the exhibition In Dialogue featuring the works of artists Marcie Revens and Scherezade Garcia in historic St. Nicholas Park.
 The organization also featured an installation called Ghost Net by the organization Trash Patch at the Tapestry Building in East Harlem during the summer.
 The timing of the Ghost Net installation was significant as it coincided with the discovery of an Atlantic trash patch and the BP Gulf oil spill off the coast of Louisiana.
 The Ghost Net installation offered the public an opportunity to envision what a real trash patch would look like underwater.

 In March 2011, a public art exhibition was held in the heart of Times Square, featuring the Counting Sheep installation, created by Kyu Seok Oh.
 The West Harlem Art Fund, in partnership with the Times Square Alliance and the Armory Show, organized and presented the exhibition.
 Counting Sheep was the first outdoor paper sculpture installation in New York City and attracted a significant number of viewers and visitors between 45th and 46th Street and Broadway.

 In 2012, an organization was chosen to create a public art installation for the Affordable Art Fair in Chelsea, which featured the work of Dominican artist Iliana Emilia Garcia.
 In 2013, the organization produced two shows in the Bronx at Bartow-Pell Mansion and at the Andrew Freedman Home on the Grand Concourse.
 Later that year, the organization collaborated with New York Restoration Project to produce the public art series Playlab, which was held in four gardens in East Harlem.
 In 2014, the organization curated The H in Harlem, an installation by premier lighting designer Bentley Meeker, and the intervention series Under the Viaduct, which included works by various artists such as Vicki DaSilva, Peter Rogina, Cynthia Rudin, Henry Gwiadzu, Jonas Nilsson, Eva Olson, Carlton Bright, Eileen Cohen, Lady K Fever, choreographer Ellen Maynard, and digital students from New York University's ITP Program and Columbia University Sound Art Program.